ANGELA WRIGHT - ARTIST

 Photos: Julian Wright / David Carr-Smith / Angela Wright

 A 'derivative' from the previous Wool Installations.
 A hank of wool made (as were the others) by laying down yarn drawn from several cones.
 This time however the yarn was spun from a blend of wools acquired from 40 different countries.
-The final object was formed on site in the gallery as a contribution to an exhibition of wool-based design products, which constitutes the opening event in a world campaign by the wool industry.
+The final object was formed on site in the gallery as a contribution to an exhibition of wool-based design products, which constitute

 "189 MILES" WOOL INSTALLATION (ver 2) - BRADFORD CATHEDRAL, 1 STOTT HILL, BRADFORD